tymyrddin/purple/source/docs/distribution-networks/operating-context/asset-base-and-constraints/capital-constraints.md

 This is also why the capital-avoidance toolkit recurs across Stedin's planning.
 Flexibility, congestion management, non-firm connection and transport agreements, and peak-shaving are all ways to defer a physical reinforcement, which is to say ways to keep an under-capacity but functional network in service rather than fund the reinforcement now.
 The brownfield, wrap-don't-replace architecture and the risk-based maintenance that runs assets to a condition threshold are the same logic on the technical side: both extend the service life of the imperfect installed base because the capital and the recovery timing do not support wholesale renewal.

-The independent variable is the regulated capital envelope and its cycle; the persistence of good-enough legacy solutions is the dependent one.
-A technical review would read those as engineering compromises; the capital constraints show them as the only choices the financing permits.
+On their own these read as a run of engineering compromises.
+Set against the regulated capital envelope, they are the only moves the financing leaves open, the income cycle doing the choosing and the tired-but-serviceable network the shape that choice takes.

 *Last updated: 11 July 2026*